Call for Expression of Interest in Pawsey Partner Merit Allocation Committee

 - Knowledge/experience in computational and/or data-intensive science: Demonstrated expertise in a relevant field of computational and/or data- intensive science, including personal achievements in the application of large- scale computing facilities and/or data-intensive methods, and, as appropriate, the development and implementation of software.

 - Breadth of experience/knowledge: Capacity to contribute broadly to the work of the committee (in both research and computational assessments), and, particularly, in areas that may be outside of the applicant’s immediate field of expertise.

-Overall consideration is also given to the principle of committee balance and the requirement for the committees to have a mix of skills to be able to assess the balance of applications that are submitted to the Partner and E&R schemes.
+Overall consideration is also given to the principle of committee balance and the requirement for the committee to have a mix of skills to be able to assess the balance of applications that are submitted to the Partner scheme.
 Committee members will also be required to declare any conflicts of interest with projects applying under the schemes, and treat information made available to them during the review process as confidential.

 - A curriculum vitae which includes a full list of publications and competitive grant funding

 - A one page statement of your relevant expertise focusing on:

 - The research fields in which you are particularly well qualified to assess applications (characterised preferably by the standard FoR codes – https://www.arc.gov.au/grants/grant-application/classification-codes-rfcd-seo-and-anzsic-codes)